agnes-riviere/calibration_molonari_mini/protocole_calibration.md

 8. Complete the date and name fields.
 9.Close the climate chamber and run the program to decrease the temperature from 25 to 5 °C over  six hours, followed by an increase from 5 to 25 °C over six hours.
 10. Collect the data

-  a.
-Before moving the sensors, measure the water levels in the tubes when the environmental chamber is opened and add them to the Excel table.
+* Before moving the sensors, measure the water levels in the tubes when the environmental chamber is opened and add them to the Excel table.
 If the heights have changed substantially, repeat the experiment. otherwise, keep reading:

-  b.Verify that the recording has concluded prior to removing the file .
+* Verify that the recording has concluded prior to removing the file .
 Save the Hobo recordings in the same folder as the Excel calibration file as a.hobo file on the field computer: *data / 1\ raw\ data / [sensorName]*.

-  c.
-The file should be named [sensorname] calibUT [experiment number].hobo.
+* The file should be named [sensorname] calibUT [experiment number].hobo.
 The experiment number is indicated on the Excel sheet.

-d.Export the data measured by the hobo to a csv file.
+* Export the data measured by the hobo to a csv file.
 To do this:

- e.
-Open the hobo file using File > Open Data File in Hoboware software
+* Open the hobo file using File > Open Data File in Hoboware software

-  f.
-Export by selecting File > Export Table Data, clicking Export, and selecting CSV as the file format.
+* Export by selecting File > Export Table Data, clicking Export, and selecting CSV as the file format.
 Maintain the same filename as the hobo file.

-  i.
-Update the Excel file *Update the Excel spreadsheet *etalCapteursPress tableauDeBord* by including the experiment date.
+* Update the Excel file *Update the Excel spreadsheet *etalCapteursPress tableauDeBord* by including the experiment date.

 11.Repeat these procedures for the two additional pressure differentials.

 When all 3 experiments have been completed, proceed to the steps in REF 4.3.

- ## 4.2. **Outdoor calibration
+ ## 4.2.
+Outdoor calibration
 To benefit from the differences in temperature between day and night, calibration is carried out outside.
 Each calibration has a desired load differential value (deviating from this target value by a few mm is not a problem, see 1.e).
 The Excel document contains the target values.*etalCapteursPress\_tableauDeBord*.

 ### Time needed

 2 to 2:30 hours.
 It is more efficient to perform multiple calibrations simultaneously; the preparation of the equipment takes the most time.

 ### Experimental protocol